 Hargol FoodTech has received significant media attention.
 Selected articles:

-Edible insects are gaining momentum as a high-protein alternative that is efficient to produce, low cost, and requires minimal resources.
-With insects already an integral part of the diet of more than 2.5 billion people, and growing awareness of their advantages in new food markets, there is a need — and an opportunity — for quality insect products that can be mass produced efficiently and economically.
+Edible insects provide a high-quality protein alternative that is efficient to produce and requires minimal resources.
+Insects are an integral part of the diet of more than 2.5 billion people globally.
+With an increasing awareness of insects’ advantages in new food markets, there is a growing opportunity for quality insect products that can be mass produced efficiently and economically.

 Watch CEO Dror Tamir's interview on ILTV.